UtsuroNoArashi/lectures/README.md

 ```
 Here `root` referes to the project directory, `main` will store the PDF and the
 main TeX document from wich the all project should be built; `sections`
-is will store all the different sections from the `simple` ones
+will store all the different sections from the `simple` ones
 (in terms of TeX this are the `\section`), then the `sub` ones (`\subsection`),
 and so on.
 This is done because the `subfile` package is used.
-Lastly, `extras` will store all additional files, from `Tikz` pictures to images
+Lastly, `extras` will store all additional files, from `Tikz` pictures to `BibTeX` files
 or anything else might be needed.

 ### About extras